Stone tool: Pre-Mode I

-Stone tools found from 2011 to 2014 at the Lomekwi archeology site near Lake Turkana in Kenya, are dated to be 3.3 million years old, and predate the genus Homo by about one million years.
+Stone tools found from 2011 to 2014 at the Lomekwi archeological site near Lake Turkana in Kenya are dated to 3.3 million years old and predate the genus Homo by about 1 million years.
 The oldest known Homo fossil is about 2.4–2.3 million years old compared to the 3.3 million year old stone tools.
 The stone tools may have been made by Australopithecus afarensis, the species whose best fossil example is Lucy, which inhabited East Africa at the same time as the date of the oldest stone tools, a yet unidentified species, or by Kenyanthropus platyops (a 3.2 to 3.5-million-year-old Pliocene hominin fossil discovered in 1999).
 Dating of the tools was done by dating volcanic ash layers in which the tools were found and dating the magnetic signature (pointing north or south due to reversal of the magnetic poles) of the rock at the site.